Is Your Website Generic? 5 Lazy Design Decisions that Do Damage

 Websites that are enjoyable to use perform better.
 If your competition’s website is more enjoyable to use than yours, guess who’s probably getting the sale or lead.
 They will.

-Making website typography choices isn’t overly difficult, but it does take some planning.
-Work with a designer to choose a font pairing that adheres to your branding guideline and matches your company’s personality.
+Pairing fonts isn’t overly difficult (even non-designers can learn), but it does take some planning.
+Work with a designer to choose fonts that adhere to your branding guideline and match your company’s personality.

 Your website’s soul depends on it.